iy4vet/minecraft-server-discord-bot-python/README.md

 # Overview
-Do you want a Discord Bot to start your Minecraft server?
+Do you want a Discord Bot to start and manage your Minecraft server?
 This program will help you do just that!

 ## Features
-This script starts your Minecraft server and shuts it down too!
-It also shuts down the server when it's inactive.
+This program can start your Minecraft server and shut it down when inactive.
+It also shuts it down if no players are online upon manual request.
+You can get server information, such as the server address and online players.
+It is also capable of getting a new server address if the old one breaks for whatever reason.
+It also has Discord-Minecraft chat integration with support for dedicated channels.
+It will sync the chat across all channels configured for the integration.

 ## Commands
 ### There are 6 commands that can be used by anyone: